xxnnnnn/PredatorPrey_RL_Reproduction/README.md

     - Adjust the settings for saving episode videos, such as frame dimensions and encoding requirements.

 - **predator_prey_env.py**
-  - **Purpose**: Implements a predator-prey environment using the `PettingZoo` parallel API for multi-agent reinforcement learning.
   - **Environment Features**:
     - **State Dynamics**:
       - Add functionality to avoid collisions for more realistic behavior.